-A bucket is a container used to store objects in Object Storage Service (OSS).
-All objects in OSS are stored in buckets.
+A bucket is a container for storing objects.
+All objects must be stored in a bucket.
 This topic describes how to create a bucket.

-Before you run the sample code in this topic, you must create an OSSClient instance using a method such as a custom domain name or Security Token Service (STS).
-For more information, see Initialize an OSSClient instance for Android.
+Before you run the sample code, create an OSSClient instance by using a method such as a custom domain name or Security Token Service (STS).
+Initialize an OSSClient instance for Android.

 From 10:00 (UTC+8) on October 13, 2025, OSS will implement a phased adjustment across all regions to enable Block Public Access by default for new buckets created using the API, OSS SDKs, or ossutil.
 For details about the exact times when the adjustment will take effect in each region, see [Official Announcement] Adjustment to the Public Access Blocking Configurations for Newly Created Buckets.
 Once Block Public Access is enabled, you cannot configure public access permissions, including public ACLs (public read and public read/write) and bucket policies that allows public access.
 You can disable this feature after the bucket is created if your business requires public access.